Where did we start

 Are we sure the new Typeform will be around for a while?
 Well, we hope so.

-Reflecting back on the long rebranding process, here’s a few things we’ve learned:
+Reflecting back on the long rebranding process, here’re a few things we’ve learned:

 - Trust your intuition.
 A brand is a marketing tool to position your product, but also an emotional way to connect with your audience.
 Never underestimate your feelings.